camcinel/image-to-latex/README.md

 # Image To Latex
-Image tp Latex final project for CSE-251B in UCSD, four models implemented.
+Image to Latex final project for CSE-251B in UCSD, four models implemented.
 Best run ResNet-Transformer can get 93% BLEU-1 score.

 You can read the full report [here](Final_Project.pdf)